-- The President of the Office of Competition and Consumer Protection (UOKiK) is intended to undertake the control of foreign investments. - It is worth noting that this authority also oversees concentrations on the basis of the current Act on competition and consumer protection. - Therefore, it is possible that certain transactions may, in practice, require two approvals from the same government body, issued on the basis of different conditions.
+- >> UOKIK is intended to undertake the control of foreign investments. - It is worth noting that this authority also oversees concentrations on the basis of the current Act on competition and consumer protection. - Therefore, it is possible that certain transactions may, in practice, require two approvals from the same government body, issued on the basis of different conditions.